-The Commission's programs were also informed by the Transitional Stabilization Program which recognises that for Zimbabwe to achieve its vision of an upper middle-income economy by 2030, there is need for national cohesion, unity and tolerance and that resolving past conflicts, promoting peaceful coexistence and inclusivity even among political parties.
-This is the reason who the Commission's targeted outcomes for 2020 where aimed at improved community healing and reconciliation as well as ensuring inclusivity and cohesion of diverse groups.
+The Commission's programs also fed into the Transitional Stabilization Program which recognises that for Zimbabwe to achieve its vision of an upper middle-income economy by 2030, there is need for national cohesion, unity and tolerance and resolving past conflicts, promoting peaceful coexistence and inclusivity even among political parties.
+This is the reason why the Commission's targeted outcomes for 2020 where aimed at improved community healing and reconciliation as well as ensuring inclusivity and cohesion of diverse groups.
 In its annual plan for 2020 the main outputs were centred on the following: